 Paediatric population

-Efficacy in paediatric population is mainly based in an extrapolation exercise based upon exposure-matching to the adult efficacious dose range given the similarity of the disease in children and adults, as well as on supportive efficacy and safety data from the TOMORROW phase 3 study described below.
+Efficacy in the paediatric population is mainly based in an extrapolation exercise based upon exposure-matching to the adult efficacious dose range given the similarity of the disease in children and adults, as well as on supportive efficacy and safety data from the TOMORROW Phase 3 study described below.

 A multi-centre, open-label, randomised, Phase 3 study with an open-label single-arm extension period (TOMORROW) was conducted to assess pharmacokinetics, efficacy and safety of macitentan in paediatric patients with symptomatic PAH.